Nam0101/android-mcp-toolkit/README.md

-# Android SVG → Drawable MCP Server
+# Android MCP Toolkit for AI Agents

 Small MCP server that turns SVG markup/files into Android VectorDrawable XML.
 Built to be dropped into MCP-friendly clients and to grow with more Android utility tools over time.